suzs11/ml_tex/FNN_analysis/analysis_fnn.md

 ## Inferential measurement selection

 If the percentage of false nearest neighbors is large for all combinations of measurements in the given regression dimension $l$, the number of secondary measurements in the regressor vector should be increased.

+The basic trend we expect, and see, is that as the signal to noise ratio is lowered, the effective embedding dimension rises.

+After separating the signal from the cintamination, one can easily go back to the false-nearest-neighbor method to determine another(probably smaller) embedding dimension to use in analyzing the signal.

+We each use time-delay coordinates and attribute the disappearance of false neighbors as an indication of a minimum embedding dimension for the data.

+For large $T$, the proportion of false neighbors and also the $W$ statistic increase, because the attractor looks more like noise, as the elements of the state-space vector become more decorrelated due to the positive Lyapunov exponent.
+For sufficiently small time lats, the attractor eventually collapses onto a one-dimension will be spuriously low.
+The division by $T$ appears to be a way of ameliorating the latter problem, if one then ignores new minima in $W$ created at large $T$ by the division.

+In constrast to the case for embedding dimension, the theorems do not define a "correct" time dalay to use, rather one must choose a condition that simply gives reasonable results given a finite amount of data at a certain sampling rate, and the LPS criterion is another one to do so.
+Our method, as ti is attuned spcofically to the gross errors created by an imporper embedding, apears in parctice to be less sensitive to time delay than LPS'a method.
+This fact may be either a virtue or a vice, depending on one's outlook.